-Unsealing is the process of constructing the master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.
+Unsealing is the process of obtaining the plaintext master key necessary to read the decryption key to decrypt the data, allowing access to the Vault.

-The data stored by Vault is stored encrypted.
+The data stored by Vault is encrypted.
 Vault needs the encryption key in order to decrypt the data.

-The encryption key is also stored with the data, but encrypted with another encryption key known as the master key.
-The master key isn't stored anywhere.
+The encryption key is also stored with the data (in the keyring), but encrypted with another encryption key known as the master key.

-Instead of distributing this master key as a single key to an operator, Vault uses an algorithm known as Shamir's Secret Sharing to split the key into shards.
-A certain threshold of shards is required to reconstruct the master key.
+The default Vault config uses a Shamir seal.
+Instead of distributing the unseal key as a single key to an operator, Vault uses an algorithm known as Shamir's Secret Sharing to split the key into shards.
+A certain threshold of shards is required to reconstruct the unseal key, which is then used to decrypt the master key.

-This is the unseal process: the shards are added one at a time (in any order) until enough shards are present to reconstruct the key and decrypt the data.
+This is the unseal process: the shards are added one at a time (in any order) until enough shards are present to reconstruct the key and decrypt the master key.

 The unseal process is done by running

 This process is stateful: each key can be entered via multiple mechanisms

 on multiple computers and it will work.
 This allows each shard of the master

 key to be on a distinct machine for better security.